hashicorp/terraform-provider-azurerm/website/docs/r/orchestrated_virtual_machine_scale_set.html.markdown

 * `extension` - (Optional) One or more `extension` blocks as defined below

 * `extension_operations_enabled` - (Optional) Should extension operations be allowed on the Virtual Machine Scale Set?
 Possible values are `true` or `false`.
-Defaults to `false`.
+Defaults to `true`.
 Changing this forces a new Orchestrated Virtual Machine Scale Set to be created.

 -> **NOTE:** `extension_operations_enabled` may only be set to `false` if there are no extensions defined in the `extension` field.